umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 ## Creating the PR

-Now that you've created a new article and verified and updated the contents for the targetted Umbraco version, it is time to hand in the contribution.
+Now that you've created a new article and verified and updated the contents for the targeted Umbraco version, it is time to hand in the contribution.

 This is done, by submitted a Pull Request (PR) on the UmbracoDocs repository.